farnoosh27/NLP/DataAnalysisforNLP/LDA-WordCloud.md

 η controls the relevance of topics within a topic model.
 It determines the importance of topics when generating the visualization.
 Adjusting η allows you to emphasize topics that are more prevalent or significant in the model.

 Both λ and η are used to fine-tune the visual representation of topics in the ldavis visualization.
 By adjusting these parameters, you can customize the visualization to better suit your interpretation and analysis of the topic model.
 The exact impact of λ and η on the visualization will depend on the specific values you choose and the characteristics of your topic model and data.

+* simply explained!
+  * If you slide it to the "Left," topics might look more similar because rare words matter less.
+  * If you slide it to the "Right," topics might look more distinct because individual words matter more.